FIXTradingCommunity/fixp-specification/v1-0-RC4/doc/03CommonFeatures.md

 ### User Identification

-For most use cases, FIX security recommendations call for cryptographic methods of authentication external to FIXP.
-Users are thus identified by cryptographic certificates and authenticated by proven security protocols such as TLS.
-However, there are certain use cases in which FIX credentials may be used for authentication.
-Authentication of clients then takes place after a secure transport has been established.
-FIXP does not dictate the format of user credentials; they are agreed between counterparties.
-The Credentials field in FIXP holds any opaque data (datatype Object).
+The FIX Trading Community is in the process of specifying how to authenticate counterparties.
+This is expected to primarily using TLS and, optionally, using TLS in conjunction with FIX credentials.
+FIX credentials can be used after a TLS tranport has been established, whilst its FIXP session is being established.
+In any event, the security features will be specified outside of FIXP, but may make use of FIXP credentials.

+FIXP does not dictate the format of user credentials.
+They are agreed between counterparties and should be documented in rules of engagement.
+The Credentials field in FIXP is of datatype Object (opaque data) so no restriction on its contents is imposed by the protocol.

 ### Session Lifetime